Cancionero de Upsala

 The Cancionero de Upsala [sic], also known by the titles Cancionero del Duque de Calabria and Cancionero de Venecia, is a volume of mostly anonymous Spanish music printed in Venice in 1556.
 Its actual title is Villancicos de diversos Autores, a dos, y a tres, y a quatro, y a cinco bozes, agora nuevamente corregidos.
 Ay mas ocho tonos de Canto llano, y ocho tonos de Canto de Organo para que puedan aprovechar los que A cantar començaren.
 Venetiis, Apud Hieronymum Scotum, MDLVI.

+Modern history

+The sole copy known to exist was rediscovered in Carolina Rediviva's music collections at Uppsala University Library in 1906 by Spanish diplomat and music scholar Rafael Mitjana (1869–1921).

-It survives in a unique copy at the Uppsala University Library and was edited in 1909 by Rafael Mitjana; the subsequent literature has mostly adopted his spelling "Upsala" ("Upsala" being the historic Swedish spelling of "Uppsala" until the major spelling reform of 1906).
+It was edited in 1909 by Mitjana; the subsequent literature has mostly adopted his spelling "Upsala" ("Upsala" being the historic Swedish spelling of "Uppsala" until the major spelling reform of 1906).

+In 1913 the book was bound by bookbinder to the Royal Court of Sweden Gustaf Hedberg at Mitjana's cost.

 A facsimile was first published by Alamire (Peer, Belgium 1984) and later by the Biblioteca Valenciana (Valencia, Spain 2003).